 A 3-pin Chinese plug adapter.

 China is a huge country with a fantastic range of activities to try and places to explore.
-It is particularly fun to eat out in a range of places and its always good to practise your Mandarin a bit!
+It is particularly fun to eat out in a range of places and its always good to practice your Mandarin a bit!

 There is so much to see: the Great Wall, the Terracotta army, imperial palaces, sky scraping Shanghai, giant pandas, gardens of Suzhou and more.

 You will work, on average, 40 hours a week with two days off per week (not necessarily consecutive days).